-It's not uncommon for college students to take out loans to pay for school.
-In fact, almost 66% of students nationwide depend at least partially on loans.
+While almost two-thirds of students nationwide take out loans to pay for college, the percentage may be quite different for the school you plan on attending.
 At Stanford, approximately 8% of students took out student loans averaging $8,382 a year.
 That adds up to $33,528 over four years for those students.

-How Much Money Do Stanford Graduates Make?students who graduate with a bachelor's degree from Stanford make about $94,000 a year during their first few years of employment after graduation.
+How Much Money Do Stanford Graduates Make?bachelor's degree recipients from Stanford make around $94,000 per year during the early years of their employment.
 That's great news for Stanford students since it is 136% more than the average college graduate's salary of $39,802 per year.

 Location of Stanford University